blindedjoy/RcTorch/README.md

 ## Using pip

 Like most standard libraries, `rctorch` is hosted on [PyPI](https://pypi.org/project/RcTorch/).
-To install the latest stable relesase,
+To install the latest stable release,

 ```bash
 pip install -U rctorch  # '-U' means update to latest version